tokio-rs/website/content/docs/getting-started/core.md

 At this point, we've got a pretty solid grasp of what event loops are and how [`Core`] allows us to work with futures on an event loop.
 Let's get down to business and do some I/O!
-In this section, we'll cover "high-level" I/O with `tokio-core`, where we'll work with futures, streams and sinks.
+In this section, we'll cover "high-level" I/O with `tokio-io` using the primitives from `tokio-core` as futures, streams and sinks.
 A [later section](../../going-deeper/core-low-level) will explain how to work at the lowest level with [`tokio-core`], which gives you maximal control over things like buffering strategy.

 ### [Concrete I/O types](#concrete-io) {#concrete-io}